Overview of Audience reports

-Understanding the technologies used to reach and consume your site lets you fine tune current versions, and plan upcoming implementations.
-For example, you want to be sure your site is fully functional in current browsers, but you also want to stay abreast of the extent to which users are migrating away from desktop to mobile browsers, and plan your development accordingly.
+Understanding the technologies users employ to reach and consume your content lets you fine tune current versions, and plan upcoming implementations.
+For example, you want to be sure your site is fully functional in current browsers, but you also want to stay abreast of the extent to which users are migrating away from desktop to mobile browsers and apps, and plan your development accordingly.

 Custom (Custom Variables, User Defined)

 You can use Custom Variables to extend the scope of your Segments.
 User-level custom variables let you identify users by aggregate behavior over a date range rather than by discrete, single-session interactions with your site.

 Benchmarking allows you to compare your data with aggregated industry data from other companies who share their data.
 This provides valuable context, helping you to set meaningful targets, gain insight into trends occurring across your industry, and find out how you are doing compared to your competition.
 Learn more.

 Users Flow is a graphical representation of the paths users took through your site, from the source, through the various pages, and where along their paths they exited your site.
 Learn more.